startupclubuw/startup-club/README.md

 - This applies to all new code and refactored code, including meta tag content values where appropriate.
 - This follows industry standards and keeps our code clean, readable, and easy to maintain.
 - Please follow this convention for all future contributions.

 ---

+## URL Structure

+The website uses clean, SEO-friendly URLs without file extensions:
+- Home: `/` (or `/index.html`)
+- About: `/about/`
+- Team: `/team/`
+- Apply: `/apply/`
+- Contact: `/contact/`

+This structure is achieved by organizing each page in its own folder with an `index.html` file, which is a common practice for static sites and provides better user experience.

+---